 There is a very rich and active theatre life throughout the country.
-The season starts in September and ends in May, but there are some theatre festivals and openair performances during summertime as well.
+The season starts in September and ends in May, but there are some theatre festivals and open-air performances during summer-time as well.

-For dance performance enthusiasts, we also have classical ballet and contemporary dance.
-Keep an eye out for the Ballets of Győr (Győri Balett) and Pécs (Pécsi Balett), and the dance companies of Pál Frenák or Adrienn Hód.
-Going to the Opera House in Budapest (www.opera.hu) at least once is a must, not just because of the high-quality performances but for the imposing building itself.
+For dance-performance lovers, we also have classical ballet and contemporary dance.
+Keep an eye out for the Ballets of Győr (Győri Balett) and Pécs (Pécsi Balett), or the dance and art performances of the Trafó House of Contemporary Arts in Budapest.
+Going to the Opera House at least once is a must.
+Not just because of the imposing building itself, but also for the high-quality performances.